From the deployment

 Both portals read from the same order state.
 No sync.
 No duplicate entry.

 Buyer portal.
 Order grid across all 11 SKUs and pack sizes.
 Normal, Outdoor, and Low-light display modes for buyers working in warehouses, outdoor markets, and direct sunlight.
-WhatsApp share on order confirmation.
+Chat share on order confirmation.
 Reorder any previous order in one tap.

 Sales queue.
 All orders filterable by status, date, and buyer.
 Approve, hold, or flag in one action.
 Verified buyers with no manual-review flag move straight to factory.
 The team sees only what needs attention.